Aphorica/atmplus/README.md

 # build for production with minification
 npm run build
-Note: This will build to a subdirectory '/atmplus'.
-To view the build, you need to run a webserver, for instance 'npm serve', and serve from the project root ('serve .').
-Then, in the browser, you would enter 'localhost:5000/atmplus'

 # build for production and view the bundle analyzer report
 npm run build --report
 ```

+## Build Note
+This will build to a subdirectory '/atmplus'.
+To view the build, you need to
+run a webserver, for instance 'npm serve', and serve from the project root ('serve .').
+Then, in the browser, you would enter 'localhost:5000/atmplus'

 ## Documentation
 Full documentation is here: https://aphorica.github.io/atmplus.